This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Wear cotton underwear: These allow airflow and keep your genital area dry.

-- Drink plenty of liquids: Ask your caregiver how much liquid to drink each day and which liquids are best for you.
+- Drink plenty of liquids: Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 This helps prevent a urinary infection.

 What catheter problems may I have?